minzzelo/cs2101ug/docs/UserGuide.md

 ### Add a flashcard : `add`

-Adds a flashcard.
+Now let's get started.
+The first thing you would do on the app is to, of course, add flashcards!

 Format: `add q/QUESTION a/ANSWER [c/CATEGORY] [r/RATING] [n/NOTE] [d/DIAGRAM] [t/TAG]...`

-* Refer to [common input fields](#common-input-fields) on what the different fields are and how to specify them.
+* If you are having troubles understanding the format, feel free to refer to [common input fields](#common-input-fields) on what the different fields are and how to specify them.
+* Remember that the `QUESTION` and `ANSWER` fields are compulsory while adding a flashcard!
+The rest are optional.
+(Hint: You can always add in the remaining fields subsequently using our [edit command](#edit-a-flashcard---edit)!)
-* After a new flashcard is added, all flashcards will be listed.
+* After a new flashcard is added, the flashcard list will update to include the new flashcard.

 <div markdown="span" class="alert alert-primary">